Frazz by Jef Mallett for July 05, 2011

 17. Bone map

-Sundoulos almost 13 years ago
+Sundoulos over 13 years ago

 Trying to apply 21st century labels into an 18th century framework gets very messy…especially with terms as loaded as liberal and conservative.
 Times change, issues change, and the battle lines are continually redrawn.